ms/buildtogether.tech/src/git-solo/index.md

 _site
 ```

-Be careful not to put files containing passwords or [% g api_key %]API
+Be careful not to put files containing passwords or [% g api_key "API
-keys[% /g %] for web services into version control: even if the repository is
+keys" %] for web services into version control: even if the repository is
 private now, it might be public in future, or the team might grow to include
 someone who shouldn't have access ([% x security %]).
 </blockquote>